evansbenj/BIO722.md/5_deduping.md

 ln -s /2/scratch/Bio722_BJE/monkey_directory/my_bam_files/PM592_chr1_sorted.ba* .
 ln -s /2/scratch/Bio722_BJE/monkey_directory/my_bam_files/PM602_chr1_sorted.ba* .
 ```
-You will also need to go up a directory and into your `my_monkey_chromosome` directory and make some links to these reference files
+Now please go over to your `my_monkey_chromosome` directory (`cd ../my_monkey_chromosome`) and make some links to these reference files
 ```
 ln -s /2/scratch/Bio722_BJE/monkey_directory/my_monkey_chromosome/chr1* .
 ```

-While you are in this directory, please make a `.fai` file for your reference chromosome like this:
+For those of you that already have a `.bam` file for each sample for your reference chromosome (chrZZZ.fa) please enter your `my_monkey_chromosome` and, while you are in this directory, please make a `.fai` file for your reference chromosome like this:
 ```
 samtools faidx chrZZZ.fa
 ```
 Also, please make a `.dict` file like this:
 ```
 java -jar /usr/local/picard-tools/picard.jar CreateSequenceDictionary REFERENCE=chrZZZ.fa OUTPUT=chrZZZ.dict
 ```
+We will need both of these files for steps involving `GATK`..

 OK now go back to the `my_bam_files` directory please.